 We will continue to engage with IAB Europe on their transparency & consent framework, as well as work to ensure industry solutions are interoperable with Google’s publisher ad serving products (Ad Manager, AdSense).

 Control over ads personalization

 We are also providing new publisher controls for ads personalization:

-- Ad Technology Provider Controls (Ad Manager Help Center, AdMob Help Center, AdSense Help Center) give you the ability to select which partners you want to measure and serve ads for EEA users on your sites and apps when inventory is sold via programmatic channels, including Programmatic Guaranteed.
+- Ad Technology Provider Controls (Ad Manager Help Center, AdMob Help Center, AdSense Help Center) give you the ability to select which partners you want to measure and serve ads for EEA and UK users on your sites and apps when inventory is sold via programmatic channels, including Programmatic Guaranteed.
 You can select your preferred partners from a list of companies that have provided us with information about their compliance with the GDPR - all of whom also have to comply with our data usage policy to help protect your users’ data.
 The full list of ad technology providers featured in those controls is available in the Help Centers for Ad Manager, AdSense, and AdMob.
 (Measurement and ad technology partners who have not yet provided this information should reach out using this form).

-- A Non-Personalized Ads solution (Ad Manager Help Center, AdSense Help Center) allows you to present EEA users with a choice between personalized ads and non-personalized ads (or to choose to serve only non-personalized ads to all users in the EEA).
+- A Non-Personalized Ads solution (Ad Manager Help Center, AdSense Help Center) allows you to present EEA and UK users with a choice between personalized ads and non-personalized ads (or to choose to serve only non-personalized ads to all users in the EEA and the UK).
 Non-Personalized Ads only use contextual information, including coarse general (city-level) location.

 For more information about the GDPR and its application to digital publishers and advertising:

-- Article 29 Working Party guidance on Consent under the GDPR (2018)
+- Article 29 Working Party Guidelines on consent under the GDPR (2018)

-- Article 29 Working Party guidance on Transparency under the GDPR (2018)
+- Article 29 Working Party Guidelines on transparency under the GDPR (2018)

 - IAB Europe Guidance: Five Practical step to comply with the EU E-Privacy Directive (2015)